 and then set up their shape correctly before continuing.

 Some common scenarios which occur: Over-rotation – a player gets trapped against the sideline, and they cannot find the solution.
 Caused by too many players pushing downfield, distorting the shape.
 Solution: communicate – rotate the shape.

 When you pass forward and to the line from a back position, you are already in a good position so don’t need to ‘clear’ downfield unless you know connected players wish to replace you.
 Many players have a habit of doing this, which can leave the ‘back’ positions vacant when the disc is on the sideline.

-This method involves far less talking and much more playing, so it’s particularly useful on cold days, or with teams who are receptive to going outside their comfort zone to try something new without it being fully explained.
+Another method of teaching Hex which has also been experimented with is the Play Progression Method.
+This involves less talking and more playing, so it’s particularly useful on cold days, or with teams who are receptive to going outside their comfort zone to try something new without it really being explained.
 After a warm up, go immediately into Ultimate games, giving the players small focus points between each round:

 2v2: Take the open pass.
 Players should take the open lateral pass whenever the defenders allow it, which will mean they will often be level with each other, rather than one thrower back and one cutter downfield.
 When а defender takes the lateral pass away, there is plenty of space for a lead pass downfield.
 As opposed to a cutter trying to get free of their mark downfield for a pass, the type of movement you want to encourage looks more like this: